 This could be what President Jimmy Carter always wanted.

-You can hear more of Opal’s music here.
+Opal’s music has been featured on the HBO show “Insecure” and Netflix’s “The After Party.”
+You can hear more of her music here.
 Take a look at more footage, including unreleased material, below.